The main features in Round Eight include:

-Applications can be accepted from Councils who are identified as mining impacted in the Guidelines, or relevant Joint Organisations of Councils.
+Applications can be accepted from councils who are identified as mining impacted in Appendix A of the Guidelines, or relevant Joint Organisations of Councils.
 There is potential for community organisations to work with councils to apply on their behalf.

-The review makes several key recommendations to reshape and refocus the program including:
+The review made several key recommendations to reshape and refocus the program including:

 - the program objectives should be updated and refined in order to better target the scope of the program

 - applications should link proposed projects to the relevant Local Government Area's (LGA) Community Strategic Plan or relevant NSW Government Regional Plan

 - the scope of eligible projects should be broadened to include both infrastructure and community programs

 - each mining-impacted LGA will be eligible to apply for a guaranteed envelope of funding for their region.